Red Riding Hood 2

 I know a lot of data developer/visualisers were using D3 to make their very impressive data visualisation pieces.
 I had tried a few times to learn Javascript but never got it and usually spent a lot of time debugging my errors.
 I just wasn’t ready to try again just yet.
 I really liked working with CSS, had done quite a few side projects previously and have seen some amazing work with just CSS so wanted to see how far I could get with it, knowing it has its limitations.

-I started making some prototypes in codepen which I have found really useful to code with since both code and results are on the same window, refreshes automatically, and what I particularly found useful for this project was their HTML and CSS preprocessors, which I used Pug and SCSS so I didn't have to write as much and structure the code more easily.
+I started making some prototypes in codepen which I have found really useful to code with since: it shows both code and results in the same browser window, refreshes automatically; and what I particularly found useful for this project was their HTML and CSS preprocessors, in which I used Pug and SCSS so I didn't have to write as much and could structure the code more easily.
 I managed to come up with a prototype that looked very similar to the design in Illustrator.
-It was responsive, semi-accessible for screen readers (I think), but some elements just didn’t scale well.The connecting lines, lines and dots to mark the begin and end of a sentence get misaligned when scaled due to some elements being position manually.
+It was responsive, semi-accessible for screen readers (I think), but some elements just didn’t scale well.
+The connecting lines and the dots to mark the beginning and end of a sentence get misaligned when scaled due to some elements being positioned manually.

 three versions showing slight variations of words placed around a circle with sentiment colours on certain words, one with a gradient sentiment colour in the circle and more text, dashed lines with start and end points, connecting dotted lines or side borders, 3 gray or gradient triangles around circle.